vaishnavipaithane/Cyclistic-bike-share-analysis-case-study/README.md

 6. Average Ride Time by Month (in seconds)

 The average ride time of members is consistently less than 1000 seconds throughout the year.
-Meanwhile, the average ride time of casual riders is significantly higher, exceeding 1500 seconds, especially in the months of May, June, July, and August
+Meanwhile, the average ride time of casual riders is significantly higher, exceeding 1500 seconds, especially in May, June, July, and August

 ![Average ride time vs month](Output/Images/Average ride time vs month.png)